bodeolukolu/multiomicGWAS/ReadMe.md

 # Introduction
-metaGWAS is a flexible GWAS pipeline leveraging GWASpoly to perform genome-wide association analyses across ploidy levels from 2x to 8x.
+multiomicGWAS is a flexible GWAS pipeline leveraging GWASpoly to perform genome-wide association analyses across ploidy levels from 2 to 8.
 The pipeline can integrate secondary traits and host-associated metagenome/microbiome data as covariate, and it can also allow each microbial taxon to be treated as an independent phenotypic trait for GWAS.
 Relationship matrices are computed automatically: genomic relationship matrices (GRM) using AGHmatrix and microbiome/metagenome kernels using the Aitchison method for compositional data, enabling streamlined multi-omic association analyses.

 For questions, bugs, and suggestions, please contact bolukolu@utk.edu.

-## How to run metaGWAS
+## How to run multiomicGWAS
-Download the <run_parameters_metaGWAS.R>, edit parameters and run the pipeline.
+Download the <run_parameters_multiomicGWAS.R>, edit parameters and run the pipeline.

 ## Description of parameters